roaked/roaked.github.io/content/docs/code/snake-game/deepqnetwork.md

 - 5. **Repeat**: Iterate step 3 and 4 until convergence, continually updating the neural network to better approximate the Q function.

-Overall, the DQN algorithm leverages deep learning techniques to efficiently handle reinforcement learning problems characterized by large state and action spaces, enabling effective learning and decision-making in complex environments.
+Overall, the DQN algorithm leverages deep learning techniques to efficiently handle RL problems characterized by large state and action spaces, enabling effective learning and decision-making in complex environments.

 ### 1.1.
 LinearQNet and QTrainer Classes